easafe/easafe.github.io/_posts/2015-06-13-correct-religion.md

 >
 >[...]

 Then why does the list from the article seems to beg the question?
-Why feature God and Jesus so prominently when we haven't even ruled out Evil (or any other abstract concept) as the truthful religion?
+Why feature God and Jesus so prominently when we haven't even ruled out...anything else?
 Let's see what the author has for answers:

 >* Does absolute truth exist?
 >